-- 4.1 There seem to be four main aspects to the Code where Members require training:- - Background the new framework. - General obligations. - Registration and disclosure of Disclosable Pecuniary Interests (DPIs) (probably the most complex area), Pecuniary and Non-Pecuniary Interests. - The need to notify the Monitoring Officer of changes to the Register including notification of gifts and hospitality.
+- 4.1 There seem to be four main aspects to the Code where Members require training:- - Background statutory role (Localism Act 2011 (Section 27) - · General obligations. - Registration and disclosure of Disclosable Pecuniary Interests (DPIs) (probably the most complex area), Pecuniary and Non-Pecuniary Interests. - The need to notify the Monitoring Officer of changes to the Register including notification of gifts and hospitality.